kangk1204/Octopus-toolkit2/doc/folder.rst

 The reference folder contains several reference files required for analysis.

 Before starting each process, Octopus-toolkit checks the folder whether the reference files are prepared.
-If not, it automatically prepare the files.
+If not, it automatically prepares the files.

 3-2.Index-Hisat2
 ^^^^^^^^^^^^^^^^

 .. image:: _static/Folder/3.Hisat2_folder.png

-The reference genome sequence file should be indexed at least once before proceeding the alignment step.
+The reference genome sequence file should be indexed at least once before proceeding to the alignment step.
 The folder contains indexed genome sequence files used by the Hisat2 tool.

 Octopus-toolkit inspects the index file of the genome before running the alignment process and runs the indexing step if it does not exist.